Note: Safety information provided is for the United States. Please refer to your region’s Instructions for Use for specific details.

 Refer to the Physician’s Desk Reference for more information on the potential adverse effects observed with paclitaxel.
 There may be other potential adverse effects that are unforeseen at this time.

-Please reference appropriate product Instructions for Use for a detailed list of indications, warnings, precautions and potential adverse events.
-This content is available electronically at www.manuals.medtronic.com.
+Please reference appropriate product Instructions for Use for a detailed list of indications, warnings, precautions, and potential adverse effects.
+This content is available electronically at manuals.medtronic.com.

-CAUTION: Federal (USA) law restricts the use of this device to sale by or on the order of a physician.
+CAUTION: Federal (USA) law restricts this device to sale by or on the order of a physician.